busterwood/MsmqPatterns/README.md

 ### Differences from System.Messaging

+* BusterWood.MSMQ only fully supports private queues at the moment, some public queue message properties are missing
 * Direct support for Task via `PeekAsync()` and `ReadAsync()` methods.
 * You can only open queues using format names.
 Use `Queue.TryCreate()` or `Queue.PathToFormatName()` to get a format name from a queue path.
 * Additional message properties are supported, e.g. `TransactionFirst`, `TransactionLast`, `TransactionAbortCount`, `TransactionMoveCount`.